NetCal/DNC/README.md

 # Submodule structure

 * combine profiles as needed
 The DiscoDNC code consists of 4 parts, that are structured in 4 different repositories.
 The base code in `src/main` is contained in this repository, where the ones are included as submodules as follows.
 The MPARTC wrapper in `src/mpa_ext` is located in [DiscoDNCext_MPARTC](https://github.com/NetCal/DiscoDNCext_MPARTC), the test files in `src/test` are in [DiscoDNC_tests](https://github.com/NetCal/DiscoDNC_tests) and the experiment extension in `src/experiments` are in [DiscoDNC_experiments](https://github.com/NetCal/DiscoDNC_experiments).
-In order to checkout the submodules
+In order to checkout the submodules use `git submodule update --init --recursive`.

 # Compile jars